We’re now on Chapter 18! 🙂

 As mentioned earlier, Gary Halbert wants us to have an “exciting” copy – something that our readers cannot resist

-In his letter he had given us examples on how to write a copy like an exciting news flash!
+In his letter, he had given us examples of how to write a copy like an exciting news flash!

 That is, our copy must have a full rave review of what we offer (a picture would be a plus), how they can get the offer and where to send the payment.